-Having what seems to be a unique idea is a fantastic start, but my proven process has been designed to determine the true potential of an idea, exploring also the opportunities for concept optimisation and future proofing.
+Having what seems to be a unique idea is a fantastic start, but there is much work to do to determine the true potential of an idea, including exploring the opportunities for concept optimisation and future proofing.

-Today, no product sector is devoid of established products and whilst in the last Millennium there were numerous brands for whom there was no competition, that is no longer the case with every product having to compete to attract consumers, all of whom have a myriad of choice.
+Today, no product sector is devoid of established products and whilst in the last Millennium there were numerous brands for whom there was no competition, that is no longer the case with every product having to compete to attract consumers and carve out an audience – all of whom have a myriad of choice.

-And if you’re selling online, whilst the challenge of securing retail space doesn’t apply, none the less your product and brand has to create a relationship with potential customers whereby they value your idea over and above existing brands and as a consequence, change their purchasing behaviour.
+And if you’re selling online, whilst the challenge of securing retail space doesn’t apply, none the less your product and brand has to create a relationship with potential customers whereby they value your idea over and above the competition.

 Get friends and family to sample your products, even though your commercial product may differ.
-You need to assess quickly and at zero cost whether it is worth progressing further.
+You need to assess quickly and at no cost whether it is worth progressing further.
 And ask them to give you truthful rather than kind feedback – not just telling you what they think you want to hear.
+Whilst this isn’t a particularly scientific approach and can’t be viewed as robust, it can give you useful, initial feedback.
+You can then decide whether formal, consumer research is a good investment as the next step.

 4. Proof of concept